What Is Animal-Assisted Therapy?

 Taking Care Of The Animals

-When a counselor is working with a patient in an AAT program, it is just as important for the counselor to ensure that the animal is doing well as it is to ensure that the patient is doing well.
+When a counselor is working with a patient in an AAT program, it is just as important for the counselor to ensure that the animal, including therapy dogs, is doing well as it is to ensure that the patient is doing well.
 This is to say that the counselor must make sure that the animal is not overly stimulated.
 The last thing you want in a counseling session is for an overstimulated animal to become aggressive to the very person he's trying to help.

 Controversy Over Dolphin Therapy